Agent-Controller Representations: Principled Offline RL with Rich Exogenous Information: ACRO: Agent-Centric Representations for Offline-RL

-\end{lemma} At the same time, prior works have shown that single step inverse models of action prediction can fail to capture the full controller latent states \citep{efroni2021provably,lamb2022guaranteed,hutter2022uniqueness}.
-One type of counter-example for single-step inverse models stems from a failure to capture long-range dependencies.
-For example, in an empty gridworld, a pair of positions which are two or more spaces apart can be mapped to the same representation without increasing the loss of a one-step inverse model.
-Another simple counter-example involves a problem where the last action the agent took is recorded in the observation, in which case the encoder can simply retrieve that action directly while ignoring all other information.
-The use of multi-step inverse models resolves both of these counter-examples and is able to learn the full agent-controller state \citep{lamb2022guaranteed}.

-We emphasize here that even though inverse models of action prediction have appeared in past literature (as discussed in related works), they are often proposed for the purposes of exploration and reward bonus.
-In contrast, we propose to learn the multi-step inverse model to explicitly uncover a representation that contains only the controller, endogenous part of the state.
-Recently, \citet{lamb2022guaranteed} proposed a multi-step inverse model where the learnt representation $\phi(\cdot)$ is regularized, so that $\phi(\cdot)$ discards irrelevant details from observations $x$.
-This was accomplished by using vector-quantization on the encoder's output, forcing discrete latent states to be learnt for constructing a tabular MDP for latent recovery.
-In contrast, \methodname learns the continuous endogenous latent state, without a bottleneck, and the learnt pre-trained representation $\phi(\cdot)$ is later used for policy optimization in offline RL.
-More details of our algorithm are discussed in~\pref{app:exp_setup}.

-\section{Benefits of Exogenous Invariant Representation in Offline RL}
+\subsection{Benefits of Exogenous Invariant Representation in Offline RL}

 Due to its importance to practical applications, the offline RL setting has been extensively studied by the theoretical community.
 The majority of provable value-based offline RL algorithms follow a Bellman error minimization approach~\citep{munos2003error,munos2008finite,antos2008learning}, in line with the techniques used in practice.
 The common representational assumptions needed to derive these results are: (A1) the function class contains the optimal Q function (realizability), (A2) the data distribution is sufficiently diverse (concentrability), and (A3) Bellman completeness~\citep{munos2008finite}.
-This last condition is the most subtle one, it states that the function class can properly represent the Bellman backup of any function it contains.
+This last condition states that the function class can properly represent the Bellman backup of any function it contains.

 \begin{definition}[Bellman Completeness] We say that a function class $\Fcal$ is Bellman complete if it is closed under the Bellman operator.
 That is, for any $f\in \Fcal$ it holds that $\Tcal f\in \Fcal$, where $(\Tcal f)(x,a)\equiv R(x,a) + \EE_{x'\sim T(x'\mid x,a)}[ \max_{a'} f(x',a')]$ for all $(x,a)\in \Xcal\times \Acal$. \end{definition}